audunmb/Nordskogen/Nordskogsmonster.md

 Half rooster, half snake and with poisonous breath that will paralyze it's prey, just keep away from them.

 ### Trolltiur
 Beatiful in all it's colors, but fearsome.
-Similar to the wood grouse, but large as an ork.
+Similar to the wood grouse, but the male _tiur_ is large as an ork.
 It's courtship display, tiurleik, are magical displays of color and light reminiscient of northern lights, but playing around it the forest rather than in the sky.
 If interrupted, it may attack and the magic turns from playful to deadly.

 ### The chimera
 A beast with three heads, one from a boar, one from an eagle and one from an ox.
 It has eagle wings, ox hoves and the body of a boar.
 I was created by an elf sorcerers a long time ago.
 The sorcerer is long dead and it nests on cliff far into the forest, near the highlands.
 Orks hate it as it eats their cattle and is impossible to fight off.
 Elfs wonder why and how it was created, and whether a new sorcerer can gain control of it.

+### Lakewyrm
+Ancient and wise, three lake wyrms live in the large lakes in the forest.
+They have knowledge of many things, but usually do not speak to people.

+### The dragon
+The dragon is a fearsome flying beast who breath fire.
+It's scales are as hard as steel.
+It was imprisoned in Drakefjellet by elven warriors thousand years ago, when the elves first conquered the forest.
+Though, it is immortal and it rages somewhere inside the mountain.
+Sometimes, smoke and fire spit out from the mountain as the dragon battles it's chains.

 Area: Nordvidda